 - Notify the Human Resources office (x2204) immediately upon being notified of an accident, injury, or illness.
 The WC Coordinator will determine which reporting form(s) will be need to be filled out and whether the Safety Coordinator should respond.

 - Conduct accident investigation.
 Gather facts, interview employee, interview witnesses, if any, and determine the primary and secondary causes of the accident.
 If needed, seek assistance from the Safety Coordinator.

-excuses and work restrictions to the WC Coordinator as soon as possible.
+- Forward copies of all doctor's reports and work restrictions to the Human Resources Office as soon as possible.

 - Participate on the Early Return to Work Team if the employee's injury or illness results in work restrictions for an extended period of time.